-Note 1: Implemented only when Master Clear functionality is disabled (MCLRE configuration bit = 0).
+Note 1: Implemented only when Master Clear functionality is disabled (MCLRE Configuration bit = 0).

-2: RE3 is the only PORTE bit implemented on both PIC18F2X8X and PIC18F4X8X devices.
-All other bits are implemented only when PORTE is implemented (i.e., PIC18F4X8X devices).
+- 2: RE3 is the only PORTE bit implemented on both PIC18F2X8X and PIC18F4X8X devices.
+All other bits are implemented only when PORTE is implemented (i.e., PIC18F4X8X devices). - 3: These registers are unimplemented on PIC18F2X8X devices.